tagoWorks/akod/README.md

 # Implement VLoD in your code 💻
 For now VLoD can only be used for Python scripts.
 If you want to contribute and attempt to expand please feel free.
 1. Copy the contents of the `decypt.py` file to the top of your code
-2. Define your URl and key
+2. Define your URL and key
    * The key needs to be the same as the key in `service.py` in order to read the license
    * The URL is your new webserver hosted on Netlify